 Ken regularly lectures to real-estate brokers and agents on issues of real-estate law.
 And he authors R.E.A.C.H., a quarterly newsletter for real-estate and construction professionals.

-Ken is co-chair of the Commercial Real Estate Litigation subcommittee of the American Bar Association Section of Litigation.
+Ken is Chairman of the Commercial Real Estate Litigation subcommittee of the American Bar Association Section of Litigation.
 And as a member of the Santa Clara County Bar Association, he has served on its Board of Trustees, Civil Litigation Practice Committee, Financial Committee and Professionalism Committee.
 He has earned Martindale Hubbell’s highest rating (AV), ranking him “at the highest level of professional excellence.”

 Ken received his law degree from University of California, Hastings College of the Law in 1993 and his B.A. in English from Stanford University in 1990.
 Active in his community, Ken has coached and managed teams for Palo Alto Little League and Palo Alto AYSO, and is a Master Instructor for the Stanford Kenpo Karate Club.